squid233/squid233.github.io/content/post/overrungl-0/index.en.md

 ### Modular Loading

-The OpenGL module has supported modular loading.
-You can load only the functions you need.
+The OpenGL module supports modular loading i.e. only load the functions that one would need.
 See this example:

 ```java